Timelike Holographic Complexity: Introduction

-In this work, we focus first on timelike hyperbolic subregions in AdS$_{d+2}$, building on the explicit extremal surfaces found in \cite{Doi:2022iyj,Doi:2023zaf}.
-We compute the corresponding bulk volumes and analyze their divergence structures.
-Remarkably, we find that—unlike the case of pseudo-entropy—timelike subregion complexity remains purely real.
-This indicates that holographic complexity retains a purely geometric interpretation, even in the presence of Lorentzian embeddings, and may therefore probe aspects of spacetime geometry inaccessible to entanglement-based measures.
+We first focus on timelike hyperbolic subregions in AdS$_{d+2}$, building on the explicit extremal surface solutions constructed in \cite{Doi:2022iyj,Doi:2023zaf}.
+We compute the associated bulk volumes and analyze their divergence structure in detail.
+Remarkably, we find that timelike subregion complexity remains purely real, reinforcing its interpretation as a geometric observable and indicating that it probes aspects of spacetime geometry inaccessible to entanglement-based measures.

 We then extend our analysis to thermal states dual to AdS black brane geometries, where the presence of an event horizon introduces qualitatively new features.
 In this setting, timelike extremal surfaces may either remain entirely in the exterior region or penetrate into the black hole interior, depending on the boundary time interval.
 We show that the resulting complexity exhibits universal UV divergences together with finite, horizon-sensitive contributions, while remaining real in all regimes.
 This allows us to identify a dimension-dependent bound on the maximal interior penetration of extremal surfaces, providing a sharp geometric constraint on timelike subregion complexity.

 The remainder of this letter is organized as follows.
-In Sec.~II, we compute the timelike subregion complexity for hyperbolic regions in pure AdS and discuss its general properties.
-In Sec.~III, we generalize the construction to AdS black hole backgrounds and analyze the resulting behavior near and beyond the horizon.
+In Sec.~II, we compute timelike subregion complexity for hyperbolic regions in pure AdS and discuss its general properties.
+In Sec.~III, we generalize the construction to AdS black brane backgrounds and analyze the behavior of extremal surfaces and complexity near and beyond the horizon.
 We conclude in Sec.~IV with a summary of our results and a discussion of future directions.